the-turing-way/the-turing-way/CONTRIBUTING.md

 What happens if you accidentally run the bot before the previous run was merged and you got those pesky merge conflicts?
 (Don't feel bad, we have all done it! 🙈)
 Simply close the pull request and delete the branch (`all-contributors/add-<username>`).
-If you are unable to do this for any reason, please let us know in the [Gitter channel](https://gitter.im/alan-turing-institute/the-turing-way) or by opening an issue, and a _The Turing Way_ team member will be very happy to help!
+If you are unable to do this for any reason, please let us know in the [Gitter channel](https://gitter.im/alan-turing-institute/the-turing-way) or by opening an issue, and _The Turing Way_ team members will be very happy to help!

 Finally, don't forget to add yourself to the list of contributors [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md)!